 We ask that all families continue to self-screen their children for COVID symptoms before sending them to school.
-If your child is exhibiting any symptoms of COVID-19 that are out of the ordinary (e.g. not associated with known allergies), your child should self-quarantine for the 10-day period.
+If your child is exhibiting any symptoms of COVID-19 that are out of the ordinary (e.g. not associated with known allergies), your child should self-quarantine.

 COVID-19 on Campus and Close Contacts

-Any staff or student who has tested positive for COVID-19 and who is symptomatic is required to stay at home for at least 10 days after the onset of symptoms.
-Staff or students who test positive for COVID-19 but do not have any symptoms must stay home until at least 10 days after the day they were tested.
+Any student who has tested positive for COVID-19 and who is symptomatic is required to stay at home for at least 5 days after the onset of symptoms.
+Students who test positive for COVID-19 but do not have any symptoms must stay home until at least 5 days after the day they were tested.

 B. Positive Case on Campus